soxofaan/epsel/README.md

 ### Fine-grained logging set up

-If a logging setup in `logging.basicConfig()` style is not flexible enough, you can also inject your custom setup code with the `on_first_time` decorator.
+If the `logging.basicConfig()` API is not flexible enough for your desired setup, you can also inject more advanced setup code with the `on_first_time` decorator.
 This decorator is not limited to logging setup, it just expects a callable (that can be called without arguments).
 A very simple example: